Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 - It is a Front-End framework for static(client side) and server side rendering of React applications
 - Next.JS has ability to add API endpoints and Server Actions (both help to work with Database without Back-End) but usually it is not used to don't mix Front-end and Back-end.
 For Back-end we need to use Nest.JS.
-- API endpoints and Server Actions are shown in separate file -> README-NEXT-WORK_WITH_B-END.md file
+- API endpoints and Server Actions are shown in separate file -> README-NEXT_B-END.md file
 - It is made from React JS, It is a cover over React JS
 - Next JS allows to render the page on the server side and client side (browser)
 - Next JS allows to create big, scalable applications
 - Next JS has performance and simplicity

 Next.js support of:

--CSR - client side rendering,
+- CSR - Client Side Rendering,
--RSC - react server component,
+- RSC - React Server Component,
--SSR - server side rendering,
+- SSR - Server-Side Rendering,
--SSG - static site generation,
+- SSG - Static Site Generation
--ISR - incremental site generation.
+- ISR - Incremental Static Regeneration

 Therefore it is flexible to adjust for any tasks.

-- Next JS has build-in Routing and Seo optimization, API endpoints and Server Actions (server logic inside component)
+- Next JS has build-in Routing and SEO optimization, API endpoints and Server Actions (server logic inside component)
 - Next JS saves a lot of time and resources, cashing and optimization(images, styles, fonts, scripts) reduce load on a server, reduce hosts.
 - Also, Next JS increasing development and hosting applications
 - It has great code separation (=== fast loading of your website)